 I’ve got a pineapple in my fridge and am still hoping to try my hand at making Pineapple Tarts for the first time this year.
 In the meantime, I was delighted with the success I had in making Kuih Bangkit!
 These tapioca cookies are popular in Malaysia not only during Chinese New Year, but all the festive occasions, including Hari Raya.
 I think the best way to describe the texture of Kuih Bangkit to those who aren’t familiar with these cookies would be a coconut-flavoured Asian version of my whipped shortbread cookies, but lighter, crispy, yet melt-in-your-mouth!

 Traditionally, wooden molds are used to make cookies in the shapes of flowers and animals.
 I was excited to use the new molds I’d bought, but I had a hard time with the dough sticking to the molds even though I floured them.
 Maybe I need more practice and/or patience!
 Fortunately, I found some fondant flower plunger cutters in my cake decorating kit and – voila!
 It worked wonderfully, and so much easier than using the wooden molds!
-Small (1-inch) cookie cutters will also do the trick.
+Small (1″ or 1.5″) cookie cutters will also do the trick.

 Thanks to Linda of Malaysian Chinese Kitchen for this amazing recipe.
 It was spot-on!
 I’ve now made two batches of cookies using this recipe!

 Wishing all my Chinese readers a happy and prosperous New Year.
 Gong Xi Fa Cai!

 (Recipe from Linda Ooi of Malaysian Chinese Kitchen, with minor changes)